 As a small business owner, you should be planning for your future, and that means superannuation.

-When maximizing the concessional contributions you need to remember that the limit includes your compulsory 9.5% and that all payments must be received by the super fund prior to 30 June.
+When maximising the concessional contributions you need to remember that the limit includes your compulsory 9.5 percent, and that all payments must be received by the super fund prior to 30 June.

-If you have the available cash, making prepayments is a no-brainer.
+If you have the available cash, making prepayments for expenses is a no-brainer.

 Businesses are entitled to a deduction for prepayments made for greater than $1,000 as long as the eligible service period is less than 12 months.

 You may consider prepaying a portion of rent or interest on borrowings.
 Prepayments under $1,000 are deductible regardless of the service period.